citizenrich/scholarbot/README.md

 ### Example usage

-This retreives the latest articles, books, monographs, and book chapters with the word 'putin' in the title, sorted by date, with most recent first, published since March 2016.
+This gets the latest articles, books, monographs, and book chapters with the word 'putin' in the title, sorted by date, with most recent first, published since March 2016.

 http://localhost:5000/v1?date=2016-03&words=putin